-I had a profound moment of truth-finding a few years ago when I was writing lesson plan for my Old Testament class on the Book of Genesis.
+I made a discovery during a writing lesson plan for my Old Testament class on the Book of Genesis.
 We were discussing the patriarchs Abraham, Isaac, and Jacob.
 I have always been curious about the angelic tussle in Genesis 22-32.

 Until I read Genesis 33:1-11, I never realized the significance of Jacob’s bout with the unnamed angel.
 Let me provide a little context of the situation between the two brothers leading up to chapter 33.
 Esau being the elder brother was supposed to inherit the firstborn blessing from his father Isaac.
 However, his mother Rebecca favored the younger son Jacob.
 Through a bit of chicanery Jacob attained the blessing from Isaac and a rift divided the brothers for most of their lives.